ProJensen/Microsoft-365-Lab/Lab04-Suspicious-SignIn-Response/README.md

 The purpose of this project is to demonstrate how an administrator can review sign-in activity, identify potential account risk, and take initial response actions to protect a user account.

+## Scenario
+A user reports unusual account activity or a suspicious sign-in prompt.

+As the IT administrator, I need to review the user’s sign-in activity, check for unusual login details, and take basic response actions to help secure the account.